 To say that the east coast is windy would imply that the coast is a straight line and that the wind would be blowing constantly from the south-east all year round.
 Both are fallacies.
 The coast is a succession of bays and curvy creeks facing different directions from south to north-north-east.
 Many of our villas are north-east facing, offering well-sheltered beaches and verandas, just like the ones on the north coast.

-Below are graphs from “official” data sourced from the national meteorological services.
+Below are graphs from “official” data sourced from the Mauritius meteorological services.
 They are from stations located in the four cardinal regions of Mauritius but far inland; they therefore do not reflect the weather conditions along the coastline.
 We are displaying them because other websites that do so are considered as messiah despite the fact that much of their data is erroneous.

 The information they bring is first of all some general data about rain, temperature and wind in the different regions and across seasons.
 More importantly, they demonstrate that there is no “terrible east coast” and “glorious west coast”.
 The graph for rainfall shows a relatively rainy east coast because the gauge is located in Fuel, uphill, at about 16 kms away from the coast.
 The east coast is definitely dryer and sunnier as clouds start gathering only inland when humid air from the sea reaches altitudes owing to the topography.